April 25, 2019

 Let's briefly go over what each of these systems does, and then cover what items should and shouldn't be allowed inside your black and gray water holding tanks.

 The black water holding tank is where all the human waste is stored.
 Your toilet leads to your black water holding tank.
 There are actually only a few things that should be allowed inside your RV black tank:

 Anything other than that can and often will cause issues.
 These prohibited items include:

 In essence, only allowing the correct waste into your black water holding tank is the first step in avoiding black water holding tank problems.
 For more information on the other steps to take when treating your black tank, check out The Unique Method — a comprehensive, proven guide for treating and maintaining your RV black tank.

-Just like your RV black tank, there are only a few things that should be allowed inside your RV gray tank:
+The gray water tank holds all the water from your sinks and shower.
+This water shouldn’t contain any human waste, simply water that is used for rinsing, showering, etc. But just like your RV black tank, there are only a few things that should be allowed inside your RV gray tank:

 For that very reason, water, soap, and safe holding tank treatments are the only things that you should allow to go down your sink or shower.

 The chemicals or products that will kill the beneficial bacteria inside your holding tank are:

 These items are the most common chemicals that can disrupt your holding tank and lead to waste buildup and odors, so it’s best to avoid them altogether.